 In these tight budget times, these resources help us in rural schools to support learning by implementing technology connections into everyday learning.
 This helps us better prepare students for the world of their future.
 These resources help meet the needs of every student whether in public or private educational settings.

 Commercial-free, high-quality, carefully constructed educational programming, free and available to all, is so important to have as a resource for our kids.
-I appreciate the STEM emphasis of shows such as Wild Kratts, Peg+Cat, and Cat in the Hat.
-We love the reading and vocabulary-building shows too!
+I appreciate the STEM emphasis of shows and we love the reading and vocabulary-building shows too!

 WPR is a thread in the fabric of our lives.
 We enjoy sharing the amazing topics we’ve heard while listening with others.
 What a wonderful way to stay in touch with the world around us near and far.
 Thank you.